Agilex

 Agilex is a brand covering several families of FPGA products developed by Altera, and is the branding introduced in 2019 during the Intel era.
 The initial family of Agilex FPGAs (now rebranded as Agilex 7) began shipping in 2019 and are built using Intel 10nm silicon process.
 Agilex FPGAs are typically programmed in hardware description languages such as VHDL or Verilog, and compiled using the Quartus Prime computer software.
-Higher level design languages, such as SYCL, are supported as well.
+Higher level design languages, such as C++ with SYCL extensions, are supported as well.

 Product Families

-Intel Agilex FPGAs initially focused on performance applications such as data center processing, but the brand has been expanded to include several new series of Agilex FPGAs which have different characteristics, such as lower power and lower logic densities, in order to fit an even wider range of applications.
+Agilex FPGAs initially focused on performance applications such as data center processing, but the brand was expanded to include several new series of Agilex FPGAs which have different characteristics, such as lower power and lower logic densities, in order to fit an even wider range of applications.
 As a result, the Agilex brand is combined with a numerical suffix to organize various FPGA product series into different families of FPGAs and SoC FPGAs.